Ancient Israel and Sociopolitical Questions

 The Organization Chart of Solomon’s Administration

-Discussion about Solomon’s administration must begin with Saul and David because the idea of kingship started with Saul and became full-blown with David in terms of expansion of the land and of the planting of royal ideology.
+Discussion about Solomon’s administration must begin with Saul and David because the idea of kingship started with Saul and became full-blown with David in terms of the expansion of the land and the planting of royal ideology.
 Saul barely existed through the cooperation of local tribes and performed his role as a military leader to protect them but Saul never ruled as a real king.
-Of course, he did not have time and capacity to set up administration because his role was not to rule as a king but to perform a military commander role; otherwise, local tribes have still power in their own administration.
+Of course, he did not have the time and capacity to set up an administration because his role was not to rule as a king but to perform a military commander role; otherwise, local tribes still had power in their own administration.

-The former two places show David’s cabinet officers and the last gives Solomon’s list of the cabinet officers.
+The former two places show David’s cabinet officers and the latter gives Solomon’s list of cabinet officers.
 Taking these lists together, we can draw up Solomon’s organization chart of his administration as follows: the commander of the army, the herald (mazkir), the two chief priests, the secretary (sopher), the chief of corvée (mas), an officer over the governors (al hannissabim), the secretary of the palace (al habbayit), and a king’s friend.
 With these posts, Solomon’s administration covers virtually all functions of work as shown in neighboring empires.
 Now one by one I will examine this cabinet position in the socio-political context 1 of Solomon’s time (Bright 202-204).

 The two chief priests oversee religious matters and their primary function in the cabinet has to do with providing religious legitimation of the royal power through the temple rituals.
 Also in times of war, they should tell the people the necessity of the holy war supported by God.
 The presence of the chief priests tells of the fact that religion and the state worked together.
 Fourth, the duties of the chief of corvée include mobilizing the labor forces required to do Solomon’s aggressively various building projects (1 Kings 5:27; 9:15).
-This post should work with local governors because the labor force should come out of the whole provinces.
+This post should work with local governors because the labor force should come out of the whole province.

 The officer over the governors does a job related to the taxation of the local provinces.
-Sixth, the secretary (sopher) mainly concerns the “official correspondence, both external and internal” and his job includes record-keeping of taxes, tolls, and tribute (Bright, 203).
+Sixth, the secretary (sopher) is mainly concerned with the “official correspondence, both external and internal” and his job includes record-keeping of taxes, tolls, and tribute (Bright, 203).
 So under him, many scribes work to assume a huge task of a job as such.
-Smith’s study hints the importance of scribal functions in the ancient world as he relates the Assyrian king’s support for scribal acts to the effective royal administration (Smith, 28).
+Smith’s study hints at the importance of scribal functions in the ancient world as he relates the Assyrian king’s support for scribal acts to the effective royal administration (Smith, 28).
 The secretary of the palace works in managing the royal property and the logistics of the palace.

 BIBLIOGRAPHY